tom-smith-okta/okta-api-center/readme.md

 ### Set up your Okta tenant

 To illustrate this use-case, you need to set up a number of different objects (users, groups, clients, policies, etc.) in your Okta tenant.
-You have a couple options for setting up these objects:

-#### Terraform
-Use the [automated Terraform tool](https://okta-terraform.herokuapp.com).
-The Terraform tool is a (non-supported) service that will take a couple of values from you (Okta API token, Okta tenant URL) and set up all of the objects for you automatically.

-The Terraform script is here.

-#### Step-by-step "manual" instructions
-Set up the objects in your Okta tenant using the Okta admin UI.
-This will take a little longer, but it's still pretty quick, and will also get you more familiar with Okta and how easy it is to configure an authorization server.
 Instructions for setting up your Okta tenant are [here](okta_setup_manual.md).

 After you've set up your Okta tenant, come back here and move on to testing your setup against the test application.

 ### Set up the test application

 The test application allows your end-users to authenticate against your Okta tenant and get an access token (via the authorization code grant flow).
 The application can then send the access token to protected endpoints on your chosen API Gateway.

-If you've used the Terraform tool to set up your Okta tenant, there are just a couple of adjustments that need to be made to your tenant "manually":

-* go into your Okta tenant and set passwords (or send activation emails) for the two new users that were created: carl.sagan and jodie.foster.
-* add the domain of your redirect_uri as a [trusted origin](https://developer.okta.com/docs/guides/enable-cors/overview/#granting-cross-origin-access-to-websites)

 ### Prerequisites for the sample application